Skip to content

 Notion is the most flexible choice, great for startups and modern teams who want docs, wikis, and project management in one tool.
 Confluence is the enterprise standard, especially for Atlassian-heavy organizations.
 GitBook excels at developer documentation and public-facing docs.
 For simple team wikis, Slite offers a more focused experience.

 Documentation is where good intentions go to die.
 Teams buy tools, create initial docs with enthusiasm, then watch the knowledge base become outdated and abandoned.
 The problem isn't discipline—it's that most documentation tools create friction that discourages maintenance.
 The right tool makes documentation so easy that keeping it current becomes the path of least resistance.
-After building documentation systems for multiple teams, I've learned that simplicity and structure matter more than features.
+Across multiple teams, the same lesson repeats: simplicity and structure matter more than features.

 What Are Documentation Tools?